 important.
 If I want access to the npm modules installed for project A, I need

-to start my repl's Node process from path/to/projectA
+to start my repl's Node process from path/to/projectA.

 But that raises another question: what happens when I want to switch to project

 B?
-Do I need to use process.chdir()
+Do I need to use process.chdir() to switch the Node repl's current working

-?
+directory to path/to/projectB?
 That's clumsy and annoying.

 Here's how I answered these questions:

-nvm.el gives you nvm-use
+nvm.el gives you nvm-use to activate a

 version of Node within Emacs.
 It's basically a nice wrapper around setting

-and adding the path to the
+the enviroment variables NVM_BIN and NVM_PATH and adding the path to the

-isn't interactive.
+Except for one problem: nvm-use isn't interactive.
 It's meant to be use

 programmatically.
-So I needed to write a small do-nvm-use
+So I needed to write a small do-nvm-use wrapper that lets me

 specify a version and then activate it: